richardschoen/howtostuff/installgitbucketonibmi.md

 ## Native IBM i Git Client for Managing Source Files in Git
 http://www/iforgit.com

-Use your favorite editor: SEU, PDM, RDi and VS Code.
+Use your favorite editor: SEU, PDM, RDi and VS Code to edit your classis source members and then use iForGit as a native CL driven git client.